inspircd/docs/docs/3/modules/ssl_openssl.md

 The `<sslprofile>` tag defines a TLS (SSL) profile for sockets to use.
 This tag can be defined as many times as required.

 If no `<sslprofile>` tags are defined a default profile named `openssl` will be created.
 This profile will use the contents of the deprecated `<openssl>` tag if one has been defined.
+It is strongly recommended that you do not use this as it will be removed in a future release.

 Name               | Type    | Default Value | Description
 ------------------ | ------- | ------------- | -----------